harrykipper/MUGS/README.md

 # MUGS - Model of Urban Green Spaces.

-An agent-based model of the emergence of inter-city and intra-city differences in the usage of green spaces.
+An agent-based model of the emergence of inter-city and intra-city inequalities in the usage of green spaces.
 The model is spatially explicit and data driven.
 It simulates Scottish cities in their 16+ population, urban form and distribution of green spaces and socio economic condition.
-The model is meant to explore to what extent a city's urban form and social mix may determine the emergence of a shared, cross-class culture of  using green spaces.
+The model is meant to explore to what extent a city's urban form and social mix may determine the emergence of a shared, cross-class culture of using or not using green spaces.

+# How to use
+Create three directories: 'modeldata', 'results' and 'results/individual_runs'.
+Put all the shapefiles in the modeldata directory and run the model headless from the root directory.
+Results files will be produced in the 'results' directory, plots can be produced with the attached R code

 # Drivers of the dynamics
 ## Pull factors